edwardwc/certstream-server/README.md

     <p align="center">Aggregate and broadcast SSL certs as they're issued live.</p>
 </p>

+*(This fork of Certstream allows you to specify domains you'd like to monitor, instead of receiving all websocket notifications.
+It also has some modifications to bring it to speed on Elixir 1.17)*

 **Certstream-server** is a service written in elixir to aggregate, parse, and stream certificate data from multiple [certificate transparency logs](https://www.certificate-transparency.org/what-is-ct).
 It leverages the amazing power of elixir/erlang to achieve great network throughput and concurrency with very little resource usage.

 This is a rewrite of the [original version written in python](https://github.com/CaliDog/certstream-server-python), and is much more efficient than the original and currently ships millions of certificates a day on a single Hetzner dedicated server without issue (\~250TB of data every month!).